iamturns/til/dev/javascript/coffeescript-cheatsheet.md

   # code here

-# Loops through food array, assigning â€˜foodâ€™ to each, and calling eat(food);
+# Loops through food array, assigning "food" to each, and calling eat(food);
-eat food for food in [â€˜toastâ€™, â€˜cheeseâ€™, â€˜chocolateâ€™, â€˜wineâ€™] when food isnt â€˜chocolate'
+eat food for food in ["toast", "cheese", "chocolate", "wine"] when food isnt "chocolate"

 shortNames = (name for name in list when name.length < 5)